-recob::Trackinterface) can be found in the From ROOT vectors (TVector3) to ROOT GenVector wiki page. #10 Updated by Katherine Lato over 2 years ago as part of a discussion with Erica, Gianluca and Giuseppe, decided that to proceed on this will provide an interface for writing tracks and one for reading tracks that hides connections between tracks in other products.
+recob::Trackinterface) can be found in the From ROOT vectors (TVector3) to ROOT GenVector wiki page. #10 Updated by Katherine Lato about 3 years ago as part of a discussion with Erica, Gianluca and Giuseppe, decided that to proceed on this will provide an interface for writing tracks and one for reading tracks that hides connections between tracks in other products.